 Learning Outcomes Recognize the sources and causes of vibration as well as the conditions under which a mechanical system oscillates.
 Apply mathematical concepts drawn from real and complex analysis, linear algebra, Fourier transforms and differential equations for analyzing and understanding vibrating systems.
 Find the time response of free and forced vibration systems.
 Find the natural frequencies and mode shapes of two degree of freedom systems.
 Understand the role of mechanical engineers in society as technology creators.
-Recognize that vibrations can be exploited in novel multidisciplinary applications; much the same way the atomic force microscope exploits cantilever vibrations to probe nanoscale.
-Prerequisites MAS 025, MME 225 Required None Course Content This is an introductory course on mechanical vibrations.
+Recognize that vibrations can be exploited in novel multidisciplinary applications; much the same way the atomic force microscope exploits Prerequisites MAS 025, MME 225 Required None Course Content This is an introductory course on mechanical vibrations.
 One degree of freedom systems are used to explain: (a) the basic principles of modelling, (b) the second order differential equations that modelling yields, and (c) the relationship between the system physical parameters and the differential equations.
 The notions of (un)damped natural frequency and resonance are defined using the system parameters and their real-life importance is thoroughly discussed.
 Two degree of freedom systems are studied in order to define the concept of mode shape.
 Computation of mode shapes and natural frequencies of two degree of freedom systems.
 Computation of the frequency response function of forced two degree of freedom systems.
-Laboratory Exercises Responses of free undamped and damped systems Free bending vibration and natural frequency determination Forced vibration and experimental determination of frequency response functions Teaching Methodology Lectures and discussion of solved examples Communicative, Collaborative Laboratory exercises During the first week of the semester, the Syllabus of the course is given by the teacher, which includes information on the course content, expected learning outcomes, assessment and office hours Bibliography • Rao, S.S., Mechanical V /ibrations.
+Laboratory Exercises Responses of free undamped and damped systems Free bending vibration and natural frequency determination Forced vibration and experimental determination of frequency response Teaching Methodology Lectures and discussion Communicative, Collabo Laboratory exercises During the first week of the by the teacher, which indexpected learning outcomercises of solved examples prative the semester, the Syll cludes information on mes, assessment and abus of the course is given the course content, d office hours Bibliography • Rao, S.S., Mechanical V /ibrations.
 Prentice Ha all.
-Laboratory 5% 15% Assessment 30% 50% Assessment Language
+Assessment Homework Laboratory Midterm exam Final exam 5% 5% 30% 50% Language Greek